Despite being a few hundred miles from where the real action is taking place, we think you deserve your piece of the King Cake…er, pie.

 Chef Butcher’s Creole Kitchen | 1052 B Mt.
 Vernon Ave, Columbus

-In 2006, the 54-year-old Louisiana native Chef Henry Butcher decided it was time to be his own boss.
-Now, his restaurant is one of the cajun authorities around here.
-The menu is all Bayou: Seafood jambalaya, fried gator, Po Boys, several gumbos, fried catfish Creole and of course, red beans and rice.
+In 2006, 54-year-old Louisiana native Chef Henry Butcher decided it was time to be his own boss.
+Now, his restaurant is one of the top cajun authorities around here.
+The menu is all Bayou: seafood jambalaya, fried gator, Po Boys, several gumbos, fried catfish creole and of course, red beans and rice.